 The Library and Information Science (LIS) print and electronic collections, comprising legal deposit, purchased and donated material, focus on both current practice and the history of libraries internationally.
 Information retrieval, digital libraries, library management, reference services and cataloguing are a few of the many topics covered in depth.
 Stock from the British Library Information Sciences Service-BLISS, formerly the Library Association Library, was incorporated in 1997.
-Recently acquired open access material, on display in the Humanities Reading Room – floor 2, is detailed in a quarterly accessions list.
+There is an extensive collection of monographs and recent journal issues on open access in Humanities-floor 2.

 Reading Room and enquiry services